-A portion of the final grade (10%) is based on attendance and participation in class.
+A portion of the final grade (5%) is based on attendance in class.
 Parts of the midterm and final exams will be based directly on class lectures and discussions.
 If students miss a class, it is their responsibility to find out what they missed.
-Participation includes attending class, listening in the classroom, questioning, clarifying remarks, participating in exercises, and supporting class members.

-Hand-in Assignments (8) → 40%
+Hand-in Assignments (30%)